MeirionHughes/web-streams-extensions/README.md

 ## Piping

-Given inconsistencies in browser support for anything other than ReadableStream, we opted to make an Operator a function of the form:

-`type Op<T, R> = (src: ReadableStream<T>) => ReadableStream<R>`

-This only requires ReadableStream to be implemented/available with getReader support.
-To aid in pipelining these operators, a `pipe` method is available:
+To aid in pipelining operators, a `pipe` and `retryPipe` method is available:

 ### pipe\<T>(src: ReadableStream\<T>, ...ops: Op[], options?: { highWaterMark?: number }): ReadableStream